Study mobility

 students you are going on an international mobility trip page 1

-Other mobilities (Bilateral agreement or specific programme ORA, BCI, ISEP) :
+Other mobilities (bilateral agreement or specific program ORA, BCI, ISEP) :

-Regional grant: Once the mobility request has been validated, the student must create an account on the regional aid portal, otherwise he/she will not receive any funding from the region.
+Regional grant: Once the mobility request has been validated, the student must create an account on the regional grants portal, failing which he or she will not receive funding from the region.

 Certificate of attendance